bevyengine/rfcs/rfcs/45-stageless.md

 Just like with standard borrow checking, multiple systems can read from the same data at once, but writing to the data requires an exclusive lock.
 Systems which cannot be run in parallel are said to be **incompatible**.

-In Bevy, schedules are ordered via **intent-based configuration**: record the exact, minimal set of constraints needed for a scheduling strategy to be valid, and then let the scheduler figure it out!
-As the number of systems in your app grows, the number of possible scheduling strategies grows exponentially, and the set of *valid* scheduling strategies grows almost as quickly.
-However, each system will continue to work hand-in-hand with a small number of closely-related systems, interlocking in a straightforward and comprehensible way.

-By configuring our systems with straightforward, local rules, we can allow the scheduler to pick one of the possible valid paths, optimizing as it sees fit without breaking our logic.
-Just as importantly, we are not over-constraining our ordering.
-Subtle ordering bugs will surface quickly and then be stamped out with a well-considered rule.

 ### The `SystemRegistry` resource stores multiple schedules

 Each `World` can store multiple `Schedules` with a `SystemRegistry` resource: each with their own `impl ScheduleLabel` type, allowing you to cleanly execute coherent blocks of logic when the need arises.
 For example, by default, each app stores both a startup and main schedule: the former runs only once on app creation, while the latter loops endlessly.
-This is used for the enter and exit schedules of states, but can also be used to store, mutate and access additional schedules.

 The main and startup schedules can be accessed using the `CoreSchedule::Main` and `CoreSchedule::Startup` labels respectively.
 However, schedules are a surprisingly powerful and flexible tool: they can be used to handle initialization and cleanup logic when working with states or used ad-hoc to run game logic in complex patterns.
 By default, systems are added to the main schedule.
 You can control this by adding the `.to_schedule(ScheduleLabel::Variant)` system descriptor to your system or system set.
-To insert a new scedule into the `Schedules` collection, use `app.insert_schedule(label, schedule)`.

-To read (but not write) the schedules stored in your app, request `&Schedules` as a system parameter.
-Unsurprisingly, this never conflicts with entities or resources in the `World`, as they are stored one level higher.

 #### Startup systems